nickawwas/Algo-Learn/README.md

 # Algo-Learn

-A Cubing Website to Learn Algorithms Using a Cubing API, Written in Javascript
+A Cubing Website for Learning Algorithms Using a Cubing API, Written in Javascript